clux/decay/Readme.md

 # Decay ![travis build status](https://secure.travis-ci.org/clux/decay.png)

-Decay is a collection of common sorting / popularity estimation algorithms employed by bigger news sites to sort for best content using votes and possibly post date.
+Decay is a collection of common sorting / popularity estimation algorithms employed by bigger news sites to sort for best content using votes and often also post date.

 ## Zero Decay
 To compute static scores with zero decay (good for comments), use a non-decaying algorithm from the Usage section,